 In reality, even after you leave an app, that app stays loaded into your iPhone’s RAM.
-Every model iPhone 6 and iPhone 6 Plus have 1GB RAM.
 As I mentioned above, the iPhone manages memory extremely well, but having lots of apps open at the same time can cause your iPhone to slow down.

 Which Apps Are Suspended On My iPhone?
 And How Do I Close Them?